 Even when an elderly seller has the capacity to complete a transaction, the sale could be subject to attack if it is the result of undue influence.
 Undue influence is the misuse of one’s role and power to exploit the trust, dependence, and fear of another to deceptively gain control over that person’s decision in a particular matter.

 Agents owe an absolute duty of fidelity to their clients.
 Have you ever sat at a listing appointment with an elderly prospective client and his/her adult child?
 Who does all the talking?
-Does the senior seem like they really understand what is going on and agrees with the sale of their home?
+Does the senior seem like they really understand what is going on and agree with the sale of their home?
 Do you know what your duty is under these circumstances?

-Interested in learning more about potential problems in representation of seniors as well as solutions to the issues?
+Interested in learning more about potential problems in the representation of seniors as well as solutions to the issues?
 Join us the January 24 and February 10 for a 1-hour free CE Lunch & Learn entitled “Avoiding Breaches of Fiduciary Duties While Representing Seniors”.